 - 1. STOP!
 Read the safety information above. - 2.
 Make sure equipment shutoff valve is fully open. - 3.
-Turn control knob clockwise / to the OFF position. - 4.
+Press in and turn control knob clockwise to the OFF position. - 4.
 Wait five (5) minutes to clear out any gas.
-Then smell for gas, including near the floor.
+Then smell for gas around heater and near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you don't smell gas, go to the next step. - 5.
-Turn control knob counterclockwise to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 19).
+If you don't smell gas, go to the next step.

+5. Press in control knob and turn counterclockwise to the PILOT position.
+Keep control knob pressed in for five (5) seconds (see Figure 19).